 In addition to serving alcohol to minors, N.J.A.C.
 13:2-23.1 also grants the NJ ABC power to impose the same license suspension periods or fines on bars that “over-serve”.
 This provision forces bartenders, managers, and license holders to identify patrons that have had too much to drink.
 According to the ABC, failure to cut off already intoxicated patrons could lead to more car accidents, crime, and even severe injury or death to the patron.
 Again, the ABC Director is given carte blanche as the best way to impose a penalty on the establishment.

-If you are a New Jersey Liquor License holder and are being charged with a New Jersey Administrative Code violation, New Jersey Statute Title 33 offense, or any other NJ ABC provision, contact the experienced New Jersey ABC attorneys of Villani & DeLuca, P.C., for a free initial consultation.
+If you are a New Jersey Liquor License holder and are being charged with a New Jersey Administrative Code violation, New Jersey Statute Title 33 offense, or any other NJ ABC provision, contact the experienced New Jersey ABC attorneys of Villani & DeLuca, P.C., for a consultation.
 As a former staff attorney for the New Jersey Division of Alcoholic Beverage Control, Jeffrey A. Warsh, Esq., (of counsel) is well equipped to handle New Jersey ABC related charges and investigations.
-Call 888-860-1701 today for a free initial consultation.
+Call 888-860-1701 today for a consultation.